QuantEcon/lecture-python.myst/lectures/opt_transport.md

 **Ah hah!** As you can see, putting constraints in different orders in this case uncovers two optimal transportation plans that achieve the same minimized cost.

-These are the same two plans computed early.
+These are the same two plans computed earlier.

 Next, we show that leaving out the first constraint "accidentally" leads to the initial plan that we computed.